 Photo: Sandra Simpson

-Thanks to all those who have helped out by supplying information, articles, reviews, and their favourite haiku over the past 12 months.
-Haiku NewZ wouldn't be the same without you and I appreciate the effort everyone puts in on behalf of this website.
+Thanks to those who supply information, articles and their favourite haiku - Haiku NewZ wouldn't be the same without you and I appreciate the effort everyone puts in on behalf of this website.
 Thanks also to Signify, our website host, and the New Zealand Poetry Society for giving us the space on its site - free of charge.

 If you'd be good enough to consider joining the NZPS, it would be a small repayment for the hosting and support that we receive out of kindness.
 For those within New Zealand, your membership fees are tax deductible, as is any donation you make over the top of the annual sub.
 Read more about joining and membership benefits here, including how to join if you live outside New Zealand.

-If you'd like to recommend an article, offer to write something for these pages, have a book for review or generally have something to say about haiku and its related forms, please feel free to get in touch.
+If you'd like to recommend an article, offer to write something for these pages, or generally have something to say about haiku and its related forms, please feel free to get in touch.

 And don't forget to have a look at my other web venture, Sandra's Garden.
 If you like it, please be sure to share it with your friends.